conda/conda-plugin-template/subcommand_plugin_examples/c_subcommand_plugin_tutorial/README.md

 ```

-Congratulations, you've successfully implemented a conda subcommand plugin written in C!
+Congratulations! 🎉 You've successfully implemented a conda subcommand plugin written in C!
 For further reference on how the plugin system works, check out the [official `pluggy` docs][pluggy docs].

 > **Note:**